WhitakerLab/WhitakerLabProjectManagement/talk-proposals/CogX-TuringWay-MS.md

 ## Talk Title

-Building communities on a culture of collaboration
+Building a culture of collaboration in The Turing Way

 ## Talk Description